martimunicoy/peleffy/_sources/usage.rst.txt

        -o PATH, --output PATH
                              Output path.
 Default is the current working directory --with_solvent        Generate solvent parameters for OBC
-       --as_DataLocal        Output will be saved following PELE's DataLocal hierarchy
+       --as_datalocal        Output will be saved following PELE's DataLocal hierarchy
-       -c NAME, --charges_method NAME
+       -c NAME, --charge_method NAME
                              The name of the method to use to compute charges --include_terminal_rotamers
                              Not exclude terminal rotamers when building the rotamer library
-       --use_OPLS_nonbonding_params
-                             Use OPLS to set the nonbonding parameters --use_OPLS_bonds_and_angles
-                             Use OPLS to set the parameters for bonds and angles

 Find below the complete list of command-line arguments in full detail.